 After lunch, get in a little exercise at the Petrified Forest, a mere 10-minute drive from Calistoga.
 This one-mile hike through new-growth forest and ancient petrified trees is well worth a visit.
 If you’ve worked up a thirst, head next to Hans Fahden Vineyards, just up the road.
 Stroll through their gardens and enjoy a wine tasting with your pooch by your side.

 Back in town, hit Johnny’s Bar & Restaurant for drinks during happy hour.
 You’ll most likely want to stay put for dinner.
 The outdoor patio faces Lincoln Avenue so you’ll see locals and tourists alike strolling through town and enjoying Calistoga’s beautiful weather.

 Enjoy breakfast seating outside Café Sarafornia, Calistoga’s famous diner.
 While you’re in town, visit a few downtown tasting rooms for casual wine tasting.
-You could also stop by Sam’s General Store for coffee drinks galore along with pastries, mini-quiches, salads, and sandwiches, along with picnic items like chips, house-baked cookies, and other treats.
+You could also stop by Sam’s General Store for coffee drinks galore, pastries, mini-quiches, salads, sandwiches, and picnic items like chips, house-baked cookies, and other treats.
 And you pooch will appreciate the spacious patios on both sides of the shop.